jfhbrook/susitna/adrs/010-architecture-revisited.md

 The compiler module was refactored to handle both interactive and runtime commands, and return different results accordingly.
 Without this change, the Commander had to separate commands within input and implement switching logic internally.
 This sounds like a minor issue.
-The it created challenges when trying to report compiler warning all at once, rather than piecemeal as commands were executed.
+But it created challenges when trying to report compiler warning all at once, rather than piecemeal as commands were executed.
 This change allows all compilation and warning collection to occur in a single pass.